StemTBioinf/UNIX/index_free.md

 - Password: your aurora password

 One time password:
-The login will prompt you for a one time passcode which is created on your phone using the 'Pocket Pass' app.
+The login will prompt you for a one-time passcode which is created on your phone using the 'Pocket Pass' app.
 Open the app and enter the 4 digit code that you set, and then enter the 6 digit number shown.
 You will then be logged into Aurora (the front-end).
 Repeat the process if it doesn't work.

 You will find yourself in the Linux system, and the window manager is based on [MATE Desktop](https://mate-desktop.org/).
 It looks like most other operating systems with a menu etc. Take a moment to look around.

 Most scientific programs for Bioinformaticians come without a graphical user interface (GUI) and therefore the 'Terminal' is our most used tool.
-The 'Terminal' is so important that the MATE desktop has a direct link to it in the top panel between the file explorer and the web browser icon.
+'Terminal' is so important that the MATE desktop has a direct link to it in the top panel between the file explorer and the web browser icon.

 Open a terminal.